Pulsar-based navigation: Practicalities

+Furthermore, typical designs typically presume many hours of data collection before the phase offset measurement becomes precise enough to be useful, for at least 3 (mutually-perpendicular) pulsars at a time.
+This need for long duration receiving in many different directions poses considerable challenges to the spacecraft's primary mission or solar power collection (but phased array antennas may broadly solve this problem).

 Spacecraft navigation

 Studies

 The Advanced Concepts Team of ESA studied in 2003 the feasibility of x-ray pulsar navigation in collaboration with the Universitat Politecnica de Catalunya in Spain.
 After the study, the interest in the XNAV technology within the European Space Agency was consolidated leading, in 2012, to two different and more detailed studies performed by GMV AEROSPACE AND DEFENCE (ES) and the National Physical Laboratory (UK).